 Sound-wise, the Move might very well be Sonos’ best speaker dollar for dollar.
-It’s fuller and bassier than the One, which can’t be used unplugged, and is more than powerful enough to fill an outdoor patio area with sound.
+It’s fuller and bassier than the outgoing Sonos One, which can’t be used unplugged, and is more than powerful enough to fill an outdoor patio area with sound.
+The Era 100’s switch to stereo puts it above the Move for me; it’s got greater clarity and sounds more dynamic as a result.
+But with the Move, you’re still getting very good audio and total freedom for where you put it.
 And best of all, Sonos’ portable speakers have automatic Trueplay, meaning they use their own built-in mics to produce the best possible audio for whatever environment you’re using them in.
 Whenever the Move (or Roam) is picked up and put somewhere new, this process automatically happens in the background while you listen.
 One last thing: Sonos has made efforts to help the Move last long into the future by offering a battery replacement kit that can be purchased when the included battery no longer holds a satisfactory charge.

 You can only expect so much from the tiny Roam in terms of sound quality.
-It outputs clean, detailed audio and can fill small rooms, but the bass and overall presence are no match for something like the Sonos Move.
+It outputs clean, detailed audio and can fill small rooms, but the bass and overall presence are no match for something like the Sonos Move or the Era 100.
 You can always link two Roams together for a more immersive stereo listening experience.